Quantum State Tomography for Matrix Product Density Operators

-Second, we study the recovery of an MPO from empirical quantum measurements (physical measurements containing statistical errors) and establish recovery bounds with respect to the number of state copies, using the above-mentioned Haar random measurement bases. {\it The second main contribution of this paper---presented in \Cref{sec:stable recovery}---is that we establish theoretical bounds on the accuracy of a particular estimator---the solution to a constrained least-squares optimization problem---for recovering an MPO.} We summarize the results informally as follows. \begin{theorem}[informal version of \Cref{Statistical Error_Haar_Measurement}] Given an $n$-qudit MPO state with bond dimension $\ol r$, randomly generate $Q$ Haar random rank-one POVMs and perform measurements with each POVM $M$ times.
+Second, we study the recovery of an MPO from empirical quantum measurements (physical measurements containing statistical errors) and establish recovery bounds with respect to the number of state copies, using the above-mentioned Haar random projective measurements. {\it The second main contribution of this paper---presented in \Cref{sec:stable recovery}---is that we establish theoretical bounds on the accuracy of a particular estimator---the solution to a constrained least-squares optimization problem---for recovering an MPO.} We summarize the results informally as follows. \begin{theorem}[informal version of \Cref{Statistical Error_Haar_Measurement}] Given an $n$-qudit MPO state with bond dimension $\ol r$, randomly generate $Q$ Haar random projective measurement bases and measure the state in each basis $M$ times.
 For any $\epsilon>0$, assume $Q= \wt\Omega(nd^2\ol{r}^2)$ and the number of total state copies $QM=\wt\Omega(n^3 d^2\ol{r}^2/\epsilon^2)$.
 Then, with high probability, a properly constrained least-squares minimization with the empirical measurements stably recovers the ground-truth state with $\epsilon$-closeness in the Frobenius norm. \end{theorem} Our result ensures a stable recovery of the ground-truth state with a total number of state copies $QM$ growing only polynomially in the number of qudits $n$.
-Compared to the requirement of $\Omega(d^n)$ state copies for estimating a low-rank state, utilizing the MPO structure can significantly reduce the number of state copies (from $d^n$ to $n^3$).
-In addition, there is no other requirement on the number of state copies $M$ for each POVM.
+Compared to the requirement of $\Omega(d^n)$ state copies for estimating a general low-rank density matrix \cite{haah2017sample}, utilizing the MPO structure can significantly reduce the number of state copies (from $d^n$ to $n^3$).
+In addition, there is no other requirement on the number of state copies $M$ for each measurement basis.